gmcmillan100/docs/jekyll.md

 baseurl: "/docs"
 ``

-On github, the URL resolves to this:
+For example on github, the URL above resolves to this:

 ```
 https://gmcmillan100.github.io/docs/